KQM-git/TCL/characters/electro/lisa.md

 When Lisa takes the field, she applies 3 stacks of **Violet Arc**'s **Conductive** status onto nearby opponents.
 This effect can only occur once every 5s.

+* The pulse visual effect and cooldown are not initiated when not in combat, but will still apply **Conductive** stacks nearby.

 {% endtab %}
 {% endtabs %}